ethanharvey98/ethanharvey98.github.io/home.md

 I graduated with a B.S. in Computer Science and Mathematics minor from <a href="https://www.gcc.edu/" target="_blank">Grove City College</a>, where I worked with <a href="https://www.gcc.edu/Home/Academics/Faculty-Directory/Faculty-Detail/jonathan-o-hutchins" target="_blank">Dr. Jonathan O. Hutchins</a> on acoustic gait analysis using unsupervised learning.

-**Statement of Faith** I believe the Bible, consisting of the Old and New Testaments to be the Word of God, and its doctrine of salvation to be the perfect and only true doctrine of salvation.
+**Statement of Faith.** I believe the Bible, consisting of the Old and New Testaments to be the Word of God, and its doctrine of salvation to be the perfect and only true doctrine of salvation.

 <br clear="right"/>